 Trade credit, is a short term funding option which lets you purchase stock or goods without paying cash upfront to your supplier.
 This kind of debt is usually agreed upon between a buyer and supplier and the extended payment terms are typically for a period of 30-60 days.
 This may be a good financial option for buyers who want to use their net profits to pay off their stock or who need to free up some working capital for other purposes.
 This funding option may apply to most businesses for the financing of goods.

-A trade credit involves an agreement between a buyer and supplier to extend credit terms (the payment period) of stock ordered, enabling a buyer to pay stock typically between 30-60 days after the order is placed.
-The supplier usually decides the term period for the credit.
+A trade credit involves an agreement between a buyer and supplier to extend the payment period of stock ordered.
+This enables a buyer to pay for stock typically between 30-60 days after the order is placed.

 Not all companies will be eligible for trade credit.
 Normally this form of working capital is only offered to companies with a good history of repayment.
 The supplier needs to be confident that they will be paid so they will often only work with businesses with solid credit histories who have proven that they will pay in a timely manner.